amouro/drupalden_iwakuni_2023/section-2.md

 <!--
-At the end we migrate more than 10,000 content and assets via the Drupal Migrate API script.
+In total, we migrated more than 10,000 contents and assets via the Drupal Migrate API script.

-These code are not disposed after the migration is finished.
-The migrate profile is kept in use in the project to provide mockup data for testing purpose.
+The migrate profile was kept in use in the project to provide mockup data for testing purposes.

-During each new feature development, our local environment and the cloud CI environment builds the site with the mockup data every time.
+During each new feature development, our local environment and cloud CI environment builds the site with the mockup data every time.

-This allows us to run the unit test over and over, and make our deployment more robust and reliable.
+This allows us to run unit tests repeatedly and make our deployment more robust and reliable.

-Migration is critical to the project.
-It cost lots of efforts to review the content and validate the result.
-However it really worth it and promise the success of the project.
+Migration was critical to the project and required a lot of effort to review the content and validate the results, but it was worth it and played a crucial role in the project's success.

 <b>Next slide >>>>></b>
 -->